 Then there were the might be useful in the future items we found and are storing in the old office.
 An old heater, some sprayers, a 1950s barber chair, old wooden doors, saw horses (which are now in the garage as they were useful during the kitchen table refinishing project), and a handful of other interesting things.

-We have converted the old tack room into a lumber storage room.
+We have converted the old tack room into a lumber storage room (fifth pic).
 The old saddle racks are excellent for supporting boards and as the room is relatively sound and has a concrete pad, it’s a not a terrible repurposing.

-Thanks to a visiting guild mate, the sprayer we found how has a new axel and a new lease on life, as it can now be towed behind a tractor or the mini-truck.
+Thanks to a visiting guild mate, the sprayer we found how has a new axle and a new lease on life, as it can now be towed behind a tractor or the mini-truck (last pic).

 I have kept a few things for our use.
-A cute little sun dial, a badly corroded giraffe, a unicorn and three very interesting eggs.
-The largest of which is bigger than an American Football.
+A cute little sundial, a badly corroded giraffe, a unicorn and three very interesting eggs. the largest of which is bigger than an American football.
 So while not a windfall that would pay off the great wall project, not a terrible end to the cleanup project.
-And should we chose to make use of all the brass boot, we now tiny gifts to give visitors for years and years to come.
+And should we chose to make use of all the brass booty, we now tiny gifts to give visitors for years and years to come.